 - Avoidant Restrictive Food Intake Disorder (ARFID) is a feeding disorder in which the consumption of certain foods is limited based on texture, smell, taste, or past negative experiences with food.
 There may also be a fear of vomiting or choking.

-- PICA is characterized by the persistent eating of non-food items and substances and do not provide nutritional value.
+- PICA is characterized by the persistent eating of non-food items and substances and does not provide nutritional value.
 These may include paper, string, soap, chalk, metal, pebbles, charcoal, starch, etc.

 - Rumination Disorder is characterized by the repeated regurgitation of food without effort or involuntary.
-The regurgitate food may be re-chewed, re-swallowed, or spit out.
+The regurgitated food may be re-chewed, re-swallowed, or spit out.